gustavolramos/blocks_game/README.md

 - It utilizes Mobx (with code generation) for state management.
 - It has a few unit tests and widget tests as well.
-- A custom logo called "Sisterly Games" created on Figma is being used for android and the web

 # Commands